PlayStation 5 vs Xbox Series X

 - By using SSD as a storage system, your games load faster than ever.

-- Backwards compatibility ensures that you can play thousands of games from all previous Xbox consoles upon release.
+- Backwards compatibility ensures you can play thousands of games from of the Xbox one on release.

 - To get the most out of the graphics power of the console, you'll need a TV or monitor with at least 4K resolution.